kobinkempe/atbaypestcontrol/README.md

 The goal of the project is to create a mobile interface to subscribe for pest control product delivery plans.

 AtBayPestControl is the root directory to open in your IDE.
 AtBayPestControl.apk is a downloadable android app.
 You can also visit https://expo.io/@kobinkempe/projects/AtBayPestControl to use your expo app on Android or a simulator to view the app.
 The app has yet to be deployed to iOS, but can be run using Expo CLI on your IDE with the code and the Expo app on iOS.
+In addition, you can find screenshots in the folder labeled 'Screenshots'

 If you want to test the app see https://stripe.com/docs/testing for some example credit card information you can add.